symil/lava/README.md

 Where `<version>` is a branch or tag name of the Vulkan-Docs repository (for example "v1.1.80").
 The script will download the corresponding files in the `download/` folder and generate the new source files in `src/vk/`.

+## Warning

+This is very much a work in progress.
+Most of the API has not been tested.

 ## License